-The Illinois State Fair Master Showmanship Contest (MSC) will be Friday, August 12, 2022 at 7:00 p.m. or 30 minutes following the conclusion of the Supreme Heifer Show.
+The Illinois State Fair Master Showmanship Contest (MSC) will be Friday, August 11, 2023 at 5:00 p.m.
 The contest will be held in the Junior Livestock Barn and the Open Swine Barn at the Illinois State Fairgrounds in Springfield.
 The beef division will be in the junior beef ring and the swine and sheep divisions will be in the open swine ring.
 The state event will simultaneously run three species contests with a set of judges in each ring.
 Participants will be scored in each round based on overall showmanship abilities.

-Participants must check in at the Illinois Farm Bureau tent outside the Junior Livestock Barn between 3:00 and 5:00 p.m. on the day of the contest.
+Participants must check in at the Illinois Farm Bureau tent outside the Junior Livestock Barn. on the day of the contest.
 If the participant is unavailable during check-in time, they may send a representative to check in on their behalf.
 The Master Showmanship Contest is coordinated by the Illinois Farm Bureau and the RFD Radio Network.
 Contest results and photos will be posted on the "Illinois Farm Bureau Young Leaders" Facebook page following the contest.